Why study English Literature with Foundation Year at Liverpool John Moores University?

-Teaching is delivered via lectures, seminars, workshops, online activities, audio-visual presentations and theatre and fieldwork trips (for example, visits to the Brontë parsonage at Haworth and exhibitions in London).
+Teaching is delivered via lectures, seminars, online activities, workshops, audio-visual presentations and theatre and fieldwork trips (for example, visits to the Bront parsonage at Haworth and exhibitions in London).
 Online discussion boards allow you to further debate, with your tutors and peers, ideas that arise in the classroom.
-Outside the classroom you will have 24-hour access to extensive electronic resources via the LJMU network and print resources via the nearby Aldham Robarts library.
+Outside the classroom you will have access to extensive electronic resources via the LJMU network and print resources via the nearby Aldham Robarts library.

 Support and guidance

 If you study English at LJMU, you will join a friendly and stimulating environment in which you will be encouraged to achieve your full potential in both your academic work and your future career.
 We pride ourselves on our informal and supportive relationship with our students.